Able, Gifted and Talented students

 - Curriculum Support Assistants are available in English, and Science.

 - Support during Y9 in making option choices.

 Students with SEND continue to receive support as necessary in KS4.
 Additionally:

 - Students with learning needs are assessed at the end of KS3 for exam concessions and supported in exams accordingly.

-- A discrete provision called Foundation Learning is available to some students with SEND in KS4; some students have the option to attend a college course one day a week.
+- A provision called Foundation Learning is available to some students with SEND in KS4.
+Some Chipping Norton students have the option to attend a college course one day a week.

 - During KS4, students with SEND are supported in making appropriate choices for further training or college courses when they leave school.